 Next to the car park is the walled garden which should not be missed when visiting Scotney Castle.
 It dates to circa 1840 and provided the family with fresh produce.

-We discovered a wide selection of vegetable, herbs and fruit (strawberries, raspberries, redcurrant, rhubarb…), as well as flowers for home decoration.
+We discovered a wide selection of vegetables, herbs and fruit (strawberries, raspberries, redcurrant, rhubarb…), as well as flowers for home decoration.

 It was a very good way to end our visit to Scotney castle.
 The time was 4.30 pm when we left Scotney Castle and engaged in the A21 road.
 The journey back home was only 25 min.
 It’s decided: we’ll be back!